cathysia/Python-Adventure/task-1.rst

 follow a specfic format::

    who?            |  said what?
-   carl sagan      | Somewhile, something incredible is waiting to be know. richard feynman | The first principle is that you must not fool yourself and you are the easiest person to fool. issac asimov    | Am I trying to find God?
+   carl sagan      | Somewhere, something incredible is waiting to be known. richard feynman | The first principle is that you must not fool yourself and you are the easiest person to fool. issac asimov    | Am I trying to find God?
 Well, God is smarter than me, so let him find me. walt disney     | Laughter is timeless, imagination has no age, and dreams are forever.